theQRL/go-zond/cmd/clef/datatypes.md

     },
     {
       "type": "Info",
-      "message": "User should see this aswell"
+      "message": "User should see this as well"
     }
   ],
   "meta": {